sindresorhus/get-port/readme.md

 Type: `string`

 The host on which port resolution should be performed.
-Can be either a IPv4 or IPv6 address.
+Can be either an IPv4 or IPv6 address.

 ## Related